4ahmnm2021-G3-G4/01-maze-audiocode-dejan01/README.md

 # 01-maze-audiocode-dejan01

 ### Project description:
-This proejcts is about to find a sack that weighs 10kg in order to leave the maze.
+This project is about to find a sack that weighs 10kg in order to leave the maze.
 A scale was placed next to the exit door, where the player can check the weight of the sack.
 If the 10kg Sack was placed, the exit door will open.

 ### Development platform:
 MacOs: Big Sur 11.2.3, Game Engine: Unity 2019.1.14f1, Visual Studio Code 1.57.1, Steam,